 I'm curious, you mentioned you were with Caro when you found out that Moses had died.
 How did you react?
 How did Caro react?
 Was he sad about it?

 Kenneth Jackson 1:22:25

 Well, he was being interviewed.
 I just remember being stunned at the restaurant.
 We were eating at a restaurant in the Bronx and they brought a telephone to him.
 I've never seen anybody have a telephone brought to them.
 That was way before cell phones and everything else.
-It was 1989 or something like that.
-I don't remember the exact year, but it was somewhere like that.
-But we were friends when he died.
-Maybe it was 1981.
-Anyway, whatever year it was.
+It was 1981 and we were friends when he died.
 It was after I criticized him in public and the New York Times quoted me.
-They didn't quote that I thought was the best book I'd ever read.
-I wish I'd written it.
+They didn't quote that I thought was the best book I'd ever read and I wish I'd written it.
 They did quote that I said it was full of mistakes.
-That's what the New York Times, that's what he read.
+That's what the New York Times said and that's what he read.
 He didn't hear my speech.
-But I'm sorry.
-I don't have enemies with anyone, but I have regard for the book and have regard from his ability to do research.
-That's what's amazing about the power broker is his ability and interest in going back and interviewing his third grade teacher and stuff like that and finding that out.
-That's way more than most of us are willing to do.
+I'm sorry.
+I don't have enemies with anyone, but I have regard for the book and have regard for his ability to do research.
+What's amazing about The Power Broker is his ability and interest in going back and interviewing his third grade teacher and stuff like that and finding that out.
+That's way more than what most of us are willing to do.

 Dwarkesh Patel 1:23:35

 What was his reaction when he found out that Moses died?